Yusux/WebSocket-Receiver/README.md

 1. Open the `index.html` file in a browser.
 2. Click the config button on the top right corner to open the configuration modal.
+3. Choose the protocol (ws or wss) from the dropdown.
+Only `wss` is allowed if the server uses `https`.
-3. Input the server address and port in the input fields.
+4. Input the server address and port in the input fields.
-4. Click the `Connect` button to connect to the server.
+5. Click the `Connect` button to connect to the server.
-5. If the connection is successful, the modal will close after about 2 seconds and the messages will start to appear in the message box.
+6. If the connection is successful, the modal will close after about 2 seconds and the messages will start to appear in the message box.

 |Config Example|Receiving Example|
 |:-:|:-:|